Yvan Cournoyer: Playing career

 Cournoyer was named captain of the Canadiens in 1975 following the retirement of Henri Richard, pushing him to play harder in his new leadership role.
-Cournoyer would become only one of the Habs' two captains to win Stanley Cups throughout his entire (2+ year) tenure as captain, the other one being Maurice Richard, Henri's older brother.
+Cournoyer would become one of the Habs' two captains to win the Stanley Cup each year during his entire (2+ year) tenure as captain, the other one being Maurice Richard, Henri's older brother.
+However, while Maurice Richard captained the team on ice for each of these Cup wins, Cournoyer missed the entirely of two of the four postseasons of his teams' Cup wins, although Cournoyer still qualified to have his name engraved on the Cup during these instances.

 The speedy Cournoyer's ability to stay true to his form in his older age was a favourite topic of discussion of the Montreal fans and hockey media, however, and he did slow down due to a disc in his back that was pressing on a nerve and causing him great pain.
 Cournoyer eventually had to have surgery on his back and missed the entire 1977 playoffs.